lfit/releng-docs/docs/gerrit.rst

    Gerrit inline feedback about a typo

-Updated versions of the proposed change get pushed as new patchesets to the same Gerrit, either by the original submitter or other contributors.
+Updated versions of the proposed change get pushed as new patchsets to the same Gerrit, either by the original submitter or other contributors.
 Amending proposed changes owned by others while reviewing may be more efficient than documenting the problem, -1ing, waiting for the original submitter to make the changes, re-reviewing and merging.